Back to Journal

 7. Turtle Creek (Dr. Phillips)

-What you get: Established community, mature landscaping, Dr. Phillips location, reliable HOA management
+What you get: Established Butler Chain-front community (Avalon, Boca Point, Waters Edge), mature landscaping, Dr. Phillips location

-Best for: Dr. Phillips buyers who want a managed community without the ultra-premium cost
+Best for: Dr. Phillips buyers who want a guard-gated address without ultra-premium club costs

 8. Phillips Grove (Dr. Phillips)

-Gate type: Tier 2 — staffed during business hours
+Gate type: Tier 3 — card/keypad-access gate (no staffed guardhouse)

-Best for: Buyers who want new-construction-era quality in Dr. Phillips at an estate scale
+Best for: Buyers who want recent-construction quality in southern Dr. Phillips

 HOA Cost Comparison Table